-You are also encouraged to contact Mary Kelly at (312) 464-4668 with any questions you may have about AMA requirements.
+You are also encouraged to contact Mary Kelly at [email protected] or (312) 464-4668 with any questions you may have about AMA requirements.

-The Association of American Medical Colleges has information about the pilot project on its website.
+The AAMC has information about the pilot project on the AAMC website.

-The ACCME has information on its website related to Learning from Teaching in general:
+The ACCME has information on the ACCME website related to Learning from Teaching in general: